 APSA Citation Guide: Citations and References

-The American Political Science Association is specifically designed for the students and researchers of the political science field.
+The American Political Science Association is specifically designed for students and researchers in the political science field.
 The style is the variation of the Chicago style and is a close relative of it.
 It is one of those citation styles that are designed to be used by a specific field of study.
 Unlike APA and MLA, which are quite widespread, these styles are not that commonly used.

 The APSA style is unlike the mainstream and commonly used citation styles, other than being used in the field of political science, specifically, there are some other things that make it different from other styles.

 In this blog, we will help you know about them and understand how to work with this distinct citation style.

 What Is the APSA Citation Style?

 Abbreviated for the American Political Science Association, the citation style is commonly used by people working in the field of political science.
 It is a variation of the Chicago Manual of Style with a special focus on the documents and reports produced by the government of the United States.

 The APSA’s revised 2018 edition is based on the 17th Chicago Manual of Style and follows the variation of the guidelines given in it.
 However, unlike the Chicago style, the APSA style does not consider or add footnotes as the main element of their citation.

 The APSA style uses the author’s last name and year of publication but the student could use the footnotes to present some information and references.
 This should be done only when cross-referencing other sources.

 How do I Format APSA Style Paper?